Shadows in the Storm: Cast

+Home video

+Shadows in the Storm was released on VHS the week of March 18, 1990 by Vidmark Entertainment.

 Reception

 Fred Haeseker of the Calgary Herald called the film, "a blunt stab at a traditional California film noir" and that it "stirs up not so much lurid menace as unrelieved tedium."

+Ray and Brenda Tevis wrote in their book The Image of Librarians in Cinema, 1917-1999, Shadows in the Storm continues to manifest male reel librarians in most unflattering images.

+Jim Murphy of The Age wrote : "Neophyte thriller fans should enjoy it hugely."